-In 1990 he was asked by Irish students of Buddhism to become Spiritual Director of Jampa Ling, the newly established Buddhist centre in Co.
-Cavan.
-Rinpoche teaches regularly in Ireland and has travelled and taught in Europe, North America and the Far East.
-He visits Mongolia every year where he is heavily involved in charitable work and with the re-emergence of Buddhism there.
+In 1990, Ven.
+Rinpoche was asked by Irish students of Buddhism to become the Spiritual Director of Jampa Ling, the newly established Buddhist centre in County Cavan.
+He teaches regularly in Ireland and has travelled and taught in Europe, North America and the Far East.
+Ven.
+Rinpoche visits Mongolia every year where he is heavily involved in charitable work and with the re-emergence of Buddhism there.